 She switches her personality so that she can fit in wherever she is, never truly being her whole self.
 When she witnesses her unarmed childhood best friend get killed by a policeman her entire life changes.

 She needs to decide what to tell and to whom because her words can have dire consequences for her family and her community.
 It’s a truly wonderful thought-provoking book all young adults should read.

-Frederick Backman is a master story weaver.
+Frederik Backman is a master story weaver.
 He doesn’t just tell a story but, he submerges his reader deep in the lives of his characters.
 This town will follow me for a long time.
 It’s my favorite of all the Fredrik Backman books.